Treyzer567/script-runner/README.md

 # script-runner

 A lightweight Flask API that runs Python media mover scripts on demand and reports their status.
-Designed to be triggered by the [Script Runner UI](https://github.com/Treyzer567/landing-page) hosted on the landing page, which is embedded as an iframe panel in Homarr.
+Designed to be triggered by the [Script Runner UI](https://github.com/Treyzer567/landing-page) hosted on the landing page.

 ---